 Eero 6 comes with a respectable speed upgrade over the base Eero jumping up from AC1300 to AX1800.
 What that means is up to 1200Mbps on the 5GHz bands and a solid 400Mbps at 2.4GHz.
 While the Eero 6 will need to share that 5GHz connection between devices, 500Mbps should be consistently possible even for older Wi-Fi 5 devices.
 If you've got a gigabit connection and want to get those speeds all over your home, you'll need to step up to the tri-band Eero Pro 6.

 Unlike previous Eeros, the Eero 6 comes packed with Eero 6 extenders rather than identical routers.
-This brings the package cost down but does mean giving up an Ethernet connection on the extenders.
+It brings the package cost down but does mean giving up an Ethernet connection on the extenders.
 This rules out a wired backhaul for the extenders.
 Like the older Eero Beacons, these simply extend the mesh; however, they take up way more room.
 You can build a system out of individual Eero 6 routers if you really need wired features, though.

 Despite its shortfalls, Eero manages to deliver a great networking experience, and it largely comes down to its app.
 The Eero app works consistently and smoothly, whether you're adding new Eeros to your mesh or monitoring your usage.
 If you want it, there's a subscription service that brings along antivirus software and more advanced parental controls.

 If you want to stick with an Eero mesh but need a little more speed, you can upgrade to the Eero Pro 6.
-This router adds an additional 5GHz band with a bandwidth of 2400Mbps.
+This router adds a 5GHz band with a bandwidth of 2400Mbps.
 Since mesh systems need to share their communication resources with devices and communication with the other nodes in the mesh, a dual-band router like Eero or Eero 6 will need to share its speed between the mesh and wireless devices.

-Mesh Wi-Fi Router Face-off AmpliFi
+Mesh Wi-Fi router face-off: AmpliFi

-The Wi-Fi 5 option AmpliFi HD
+The Wi-Fi 5 option: AmpliFi HD

 The AmpliFi HD, from Wi-Fi legends Ubiquiti, looks different from the other products on this list.
-Each satellite plugs directly into a wall outlet but each AmpliFi satellite has a large antenna.
+Each satellite plugs directly into a wall outlet, but each AmpliFi satellite has a large antenna.
 This makes it easier to find a place for them or harder, depending on where you need them.
 It delivers good, strong whole-house Wi-Fi like the other products on this list.

 - Five Gigabit Ethernet ports on the base like a traditional router